Jazz rout Warriors for 8th straight; Curry now 2nd in 3s - WHIZ News

 Warriors: Curry passed Miller, who had 2,560 3-pointers, with his first basket of the third quarter. … Kevon Looney made his second 3 of the season in the third. … Golden State had 30 assists on 42 baskets.

 Jazz: Bogdanovic matched his previous career high of seven assists, set in 2016, by halftime.
-He had a season high of three assists coming into the game. … Mitchell has shot 50% or better from the field seven times in the last eight games. … Utah outrebounded Golden State 69-41.
+He had a season high of three assists coming into the game. … Mitchell has shot 50% or better from the field seven times in the last eight games. … Utah outrebounded Golden State 69-41, and eight players made a 3-pointer.
+“When we’re going on both ends, we’re a tough team to play against,” guard Joe Ingles said.

 UP NEXT